Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Related Work

 \textbf{Training Evaluators without Human Labels.} Recent efforts to train evaluators without human supervision fall into two main categories: self-improvement and verifiable RL.
 Self-improvement methods, such as Self-Taught Evaluators~\cite{wang2024selftaught} and Meta-Rewarding LM~\cite{wu2025metarewarding}, rely on a model generating and judging its own synthetic data.
 However, this creates circular reasoning: a model's own judgments may reinforce its biases rather than correct them.
 Verifiable RL methods, like J1~\cite{whitehouse2025j1}, solve this by grounding training in tasks with clear answers (like math), but this limits their applicability to domains where such answers exist. \method{} introduces a third paradigm: peer-supervision.
 By deriving signals from critique-driven improvement rather than self-judgment or ground truth, we avoid the circularity of self-training and the domain restrictions of verifiable RL.

+\textbf{Critique-Driven Improvement.} A parallel line of work measures critique quality through downstream usefulness.
+RealCritic~\cite{tang2025realcritic} evaluates critiques by their effect on revised answers but is evaluation-only and assumes ground-truth labels.
+RCO~\cite{rco2024} trains a separate critic with a frozen 72B judge as supervision, while DeepSeekMath-V2~\cite{deepseekmathv2} bootstraps a verifier from expert annotations. \method{} shares the principle of grounding critique value in observable improvement, but differs in three ways: it requires no ground-truth labels, no external judge model, and trains a single policy that produces both solutions and critiques.
+Inference-time aggregation methods such as Compute as Teacher~\cite{computeasteacher2025} and Recursive Self-Aggregation~\cite{rsa2025} also use the model's own outputs as a stronger signal, but they aggregate at inference rather than producing a training signal.
+Our SRT-M baseline (majority voting within the four-round conversation) captures the strongest label-free version of this idea and is the most direct comparison for the contribution of $r_{\text{diag}}$.

-\textbf{Multi-Agent Collaboration.} Multi-agent debate is a well-established strategy for improving inference performance~\cite{du2024improving, zhang2025debate}.
-The logic is that cross-examination filters out errors that a single agent might miss.
-However, existing frameworks view this interaction solely as a test-time cost, discarding the rich interaction data once the answer is produced.
-This approach discards valuable information. \method{} reinterprets debate dynamics as a learning signal.
-Instead of just using agents to find the best answer today, we use the consensus shifts generated during debate to train the model to recognize better answers tomorrow.
-This shifts the paradigm from "inference-only debate" to "training-via-debate."
+\textbf{Multi-Agent Collaboration.} Multi-agent debate is a well-established strategy for improving inference performance~\cite{du2024improving, zhang2025debate}, where cross-examination filters out errors that a single agent might miss.
+However, existing frameworks view this interaction solely as a test-time cost, discarding the conversation data once the answer is produced. \method{} introduces a fundamentally different approach: we use critique-driven improvement as a training signal for meta-evaluation.
+Specifically, if an agent's critique enables another agent to improve their solution (measured by score increase $V_k^{\text{final}} > V_k^{\text{init}}$), that critique demonstrated good evaluation skills.
+This allows us to train not just generation quality, but also the ability to identify and diagnose genuine flaws—addressing the meta-evaluation problem through peer-supervised learning rather than external judges or ground truth.